-12.B.1.
-If the RC is unable to identify OCS boats or if there was an error in the starting procedure the RC may recall all boats by displaying the "First Substitute" flag with two (2) sounds.
-The RC should also attempt to notify the affected class via VHF Channel 68.

-12.B.2.
-Following a General Recall, the warning signal for a new start of the recalled class shall be made one minute after the "First Substitute" flag is lowered with one (1) blast of the horn, and the starts for any succeeding class shall follow the new start.
+- 1. If the Race Committee is unable to identify OCS boats or if there was an error in the starting procedure the Race Committee may recall all boats by displaying the "First Substitute" Code Flag with two (2) sounds.
+The Race Committee should also attempt to notify the affected class via VHF Channel 68. - 2.
+Following a General Recall, the warning signal for a new start of the recalled class shall be made one minute after the "First Substitute" Code Flag is lowered with one (1) sound of the horn, and the starts for any succeeding class shall follow the new start.
 The Race Committee will make its best effort to notify boats of the General Recall.
 All boats must be alert to the sound and visual signals of a General Recall and heed those signals.
 Failure to observe the General Recall signal will not be grounds for redress.
-This modifies 62.1(a).
+This modifies RRS 62.1(a).